Editorial: Hats off to the engines who make rec programs roll

 We also add our thanks to the thousands of volunteers in every town and township who ask for nothing and give tirelessly to keep leagues and programs running for the benefit of every child, not just theirs.
 These moms and dads collectively realize how a solid recreation program enhances and strengthens communities and neighborhoods.

-They are always there: from lining fields to picking up trash, from coaching to refereeing, from selling food and drink at the concession stand to peddling raffle tickets to extended family, friends and colleagues.
+They are always there: from lining fields to picking up trash, from coaching to refereeing, from selling food and drinks at the concession stand to peddling raffle tickets to extended family, friends and colleagues.
 Funneling kids into positive activities and willingly supporting them and their friends in those activities is a perfect example of what it means to be a mature adult who sacrifices time and money for the greater good.

 It’s refreshing to see that Hempfield is offering a financial helping hand to worthy, nonprofit community programs and the volunteers who keep them going.